ann82/dv_assistant/README.md

 - Added connection timeouts to prevent hanging calls
 - Improved error messages and user feedback
 - Added comprehensive query examples and documentation
+- **Note:** Some integration and performance tests have been removed or consolidated for maintainability.

 ## Contributing